-A STACK, or Stack, is a collection of elements used to organize and manipulate elements in a specific order.
+A STACK is a collection of elements used to organize and manipulate items in a specific order.

-A STACK is also called a LIFO (Last-In, First-Out) structure because it follows the principle that the last element added (Last-In) is the first one to be removed (First-Out).
+A STACK is also called a LIFO (Last-In, First-Out) structure, because it follows the principle that the last element inserted (Last-In) is the first one to be removed (First-Out).

-Every time a new element is added to the STACK, it is placed on top.
+Each time a new element is inserted into the STACK, it is placed on top.
 When an element is removed, the last element added is taken out.

 This is achieved through two main operations: